This user has not added any information to their profile yet.

 HOMEWORK POLICY/LATE WORK/MAKE-UP WORK

-I use a variety of teaching strategies to present grading opportunities, which include in-class participation, independent practice, homework, partner or group work and projects.
-Homework will be assigned daily.
-It will cover concepts taught or any review concepts.
-Work that is submitted 1- day late will earn a maximum of 85% and any subsequent days is 50%.
+I use a variety of teaching strategies to present grading opportunities, which include independent practice, homework, partner or group work and projects.
+Homework will be assigned based on concepts taught or any review concepts.
+Work that is submitted late will earn a maximum of 80% up to 2 days after it's due date.
+Work turned in 3 days or more after the due date will receive a maximum grade of 50%.
 Work will not be accepted after the unit assessment.
 The district policy applies for absences.
-Assignments will be placed in students individual folder when absent.
+Assignments will be placed in the absentee folder by date.
 Students are responsible for getting their own missing assignments.
 It is the student’s responsibility to turn-in their make-up work to receive credit.

 I give advance notice prior to most scheduled assessments and students should study for each.
 Each assessment will consist of the content previously taught.
-Students are able to use their own class notes on quizzes only.
+Students can use their own class notes on quizzes only.
 Other assessments will be given throughout each of the nine weeks.
-Students will be given an opportunity to correct/retake an assessment, if they score below 80%, earning a max score of 80%.
+Students will be given an opportunity to make corrections to an assessment to improve their grade.
+Students will earn half the points for each corrected problem.
+They must show their work for corrections to count.
 There will also be mandated assessments given throughout the school year according to state and district regulations.

 Thank you, Mrs. L. Nettles